JetJadeja/flash-lender/README.md

 # flash-lender

----

-**NOTE**

-This was my first Solidity project.
+> **_NOTE:_** This was my first Solidity project.
 In early May, I decided to rewrite it, however it is currently unfinished.

----

 ERC20 Flash Loan Smart Contracts written in Solidity for Ethereum.